church of Saint Dominic

 For sister Lucy of Narni Ercole's veneration was so great that he never rested until he had got her to come with some of her nuns to live in Ferrara, where he built her a convent and where she died after many troubles.

 But Colomba was not destined to remain in Rieti.
 In 1488 she left home and went to Perugia, where the inhabitants received her as a saint, and in the course of time built her the convent of St. Catherine, in which she assembled all the Third Order Dominicanesses, who wanted her as superior in spite of her youth.
 In 1494, when a terrible plague was raging in Perugia, she offered herself as victim for the city.
 The plague was stayed, but Colomba herself was struck down by the scourge.
-She recovered only to save her sanctity severely tried by widely spread calumnies, which reached Roma, whence a commission was sent to examine her life.
+She recovered only to save her sanctity severely tried by widely spread calumnies, which reached Rome, whence a commission was sent to examine her life.
 She was treated for some time as an imposter, and deposed from her office of prioress; but finally her innocence triumphed.

 In 1495 Alexander VI, having heard of Colomba's holiness and miracles from his son the Cardinal Caesar Borgia, who had been living in Perugia, went himself to the city and saw her.
 She is said to have gone into ecstasy at his feet, and also to have boldly told him of all personal sins.
-The Pope was fully satisfied of her great sanctity, and set the seal of approval on her mode of life.
+The pope was fully satisfied of her great sanctity, and set the seal of approval on her mode of life.

 In the year of 1499 she was consulted, by authorities who were examining the matter of the stigmata of Blessed Lucy of Narni, O.P.
 (1476-1544, beatified in 1720) and spoke warmly in favour of their being genuine, and of her admiration for Blessed Lucy's holiness.
 Her relics are still venerated at Perugia.